How to Stop Your Dog From Pulling on the Leash: Tips for Stress-Free Walks

 • Over Excitement

-If you have an eager pup who just wants to get up and go, you could try to counteract this by tiring them out a little but at home with a play session before heading out.
+If you have an eager pup who just wants to get up and go, you could try to counteract this by tiring them out a little at home with a play session before heading out.

 • Stubbornness

-If your pesky pup simply refuses to budge on the leash, it’s good to check for any underlying fear or discomfort.
+If your pesky pup simply refuses to budge on the leash, it's good to check for any underlying fear or discomfort.
 Is their gear rubbing and irritating them?
-Does everything fir properly?
+Does everything fit properly?
 Again, treats can help to coax them into movement.

 • Seeking Professional Help